tier4/ota-client/otaclient/app/proto/README.md

     @classmethod
     @abstractmethod
     def convert(cls, _in: _MessageType) -> Self:
-        """Convert a protobuf message inst and store in the wrapper inst."""
+        """Convert a protobuf message inst and store all attrs in the wrapper inst."""

     @abstractmethod
     def export_pb(self) -> _MessageType: